TurunenP/NewsApp/README.md

 Add the Flutter binary path to your system's PATH variable.
 This allows you to run Flutter commands from any terminal window.

 Install Dependencies:
-Once you've cloned the Flutter app repository, navigate to the project directory using the terminal and run the following command to install the app's dependencies:
+Once you've cloned the Flutter app repository, navigate to the project directory using the terminal and run the following command to install the app's dependencies.

+## Run
-Run: flutter pub get
+flutter pub get